 Data can also give merchants information about customer shopping experience preferences.
 If you find your customers have quick active shopping sessions, you should build your online experience to reflect that.
 Make the website simpler to navigate, allow customers to complete the entire shopping experience in a few clicks.

-Amazon, the king ecommerce, is a successful example of recognizing customers' need for speed and responding with its brand and website interface.
+Amazon is a successful example of recognizing customers' need for speed and responding with its brand and website interface.
 In 1999, the internet giant patented its one-click streamlined and built a massive branding campaign to highlight the website's ease of use.
 Now with that Amazon's patent has expired, merchants with customers shopping in a hurry can implement one-click processes of their own.

 Having a fleshed out picture of customers can be extremely helpful.
 Merchants can use new information on their demographic to match brand imagery to their customer.
 If you find your average customer is men aged 40+, choosing stock photos, color schemes, and language that matches the age-group can go a long way in increasing customer comfort with your site.